Andr3sC/mtp_xubu_ind/README.md

 It is heavily bases on the behaviour of go-mtpfs-unity, but working as a launcher for Xfce.

-It is a sample projecto made with python using glade.
+It is a sample project made with python using glade.